An Analytic Framework for Robust Training of Artificial Neural Networks: Conclusion

 \section{Conclusion}

 In this paper we introduced a general framework for training robust ANN classifiers.
-Through holomorphicity, our framework provides a geometrical interpretations for the adversarial examples phenomenon.
-In doing so, we have made a plethora of theorems that described and explained the unique features of the phenomenon.
+We proposed a formal definition for robustness and transfer in learning theoretic terms, and describe how adversarial examples might emerge from the pointwise convergence of the trained hypothesis to the infinite sample limit of the learning rule.
+Since our proposal assumes that the convergence is pointwise, our proposal needs a separate explanation for the transfer of adversarial examples between hypotheses under pointwise convergence.
+To this end, we propose the normal hypothesis classes, and define these classes by adapting the definition of a normal family of functions in analysis.
+We also introduce generalized ANNs as an abstraction of ANNs that is easier to analyze in terms of convergence.

+Next, we showed that under the proposed definitions, learning rules for ANNs that are converging to a hypothesis in $L^2(\XX)$ does not explain the observation of transfer between different architectures of ANNs.
+As an alternative, we propose that transfer in ANNs is better modeled by functions in $\mathcal{O}(\XX)$. $\mathcal{O}(\XX)$ is the set of holomorphic functions on $\XX$.
+We provide the necessary definitions to use $\mathcal{O}(\XX)$ as a hypothesis class, and take the first steps to enable the use of powerful tools of complex analysis in the study of the phenomenon.

+Through holomorphicity, our framework provides a geometrical interpretation for the adversarial examples phenomenon.
+We conclude that a binary classifier with minimal Dirichlet energy is robust.
+In other words, replacing the $L^2$ regularization term in the loss function with the Dirichlet energy of the hypothesis should result in a robust classifier.
+Minimizing the Dirichlet energy might not be tractable in gradient descent as we need to compute the derivative of the Dirichlet energy to do so.
+To circumvent this problem, we introduce the harmonic features and activation functions.
+In summary, we first construct features or activation functions that satisfy a condition, and then show that $L^2$ regularization of these hypothesis classes is the same as minimizing their Dirichlet energy.
+Consequently, minimizing the Dirichlet energy for these classes could be as efficient as $\ell^2$ regularization of their parameters.

 To the best of our knowledge, we have provided the first method that makes use of calculus of variations and differential equations to tackle the challenge of robust training of ANNs.

-Nevertheless, the analysis proved that training robust classifiers is not an easy task, and we need to solve an intermediate PDE, either implicitly or explicitly.
-As a result, we have left the actual implementation of the proposed method to future, when an in depth understanding of the appropriate parameter domain sets and harmonic activation functions in generalized ANNs is achieved.
+Nevertheless, the analysis proved that training robust ANNs classifiers is not trivial, and we need to either implicitly or explicitly solve an intermediate PDE.
+There are multiple methods of doing so available in the relevant literature.
+As a result, we have left the actual implementation of the proposed method to future, when an in depth understanding of the appropriate parameter domain sets and harmonic activation functions in ANNs is achieved.

-The main point of distinction between the proposed framework and the competing proposals is in the use of complex analysis to simplify the analysis.
-Even though analytic properties of the hypotheses has been exploited before in the literature to derive various methods of defence and attack, e.g. \cite{10.1145/3522749.3523078}, the use of holomorphic functions and complex analysis in machine learning have been sparse \cite{10.1145/3208976.3208989,10.1145/2688073.2688076,Das_Sarma_2019}.
-We believe the reason to be that applying complex analysis to machine learning is an interdisciplinary effort by nature.